Salmon fishing in marine areas

 Image

-Photo of two hooks tide to fishing line with a couple inches of line connecting them together
+Two hooks tied to fishing line with a couple inches of line connecting them together.

 Photo by WDFW